-For more than 25 years, Dr. Karina W. Davidson has served in leadership roles with diverse stakeholder teams focused on the advancement of scientific, educational and patient care missions through both the generation and implementation of evidence-based practices.
+For more than 25 years, Dr. Davidson has served in leadership roles for teams focused on the advancement of scientific, educational and patient care missions through both the generation and implementation of evidence-based practices.
 She has been the principal investigator of more than 30 federally funded grants and authored over 300 peer-reviewed articles.
 Dr. Davidson is also past chair of the United States Preventive Services Task Force.
 She has a PhD in clinical health psychology and a MASc in industrial/organizational psychology.
-Dr. Davidson earned her Masters of Applied Science in industrial/organizational psychology as well as her PhD in clinical psychology from the University of Waterloo (Canada).
+Dr. Davidson earned her Masters of Applied Science in industrial/organizational psychology, as well as her PhD in clinical psychology from the University of Waterloo (Canada).